ZEPL/zepl-documentation/docs/guide/interpreter/spark.md

 title: Spark Interpreter | Zepl and Apache Spark
+description: Apache Spark is an open source processing engine built around speed, ease of use and sophisticated analytics.
+Learn about Zepl's Apache Spark interpreters.
 # Apache Spark Interpreter

 [Apache Spark](https://spark.apache.org) is an open source processing engine built around speed, ease of use and sophisticated analytics.
 Zepl provides several interpreters for Apache Spark as follows: